 The PPO plans allow employees who may live outside of the preferred provider area to use any licensed doctor of their choice without a referral.
 The plans are administrated by a single carrier to avoid paperwork delays in paying claims.
 Discounts are provided when in-network doctors and healthcare facilities are accessed by members.

 The Point-of-Service Plans take the best features of the POS, HMO, and PPO plans and combine them into one policy.
 The employee can then chose quality healthcare from any Kaiser Permanente provider facility, PHCS network physician, or any other licensed provider.
 This plan provides lower premiums but also gives the ability to go out of network to find a doctor when the need arises.

 You can review the specific Kaiser Permanente health plan options for your state here.

-5 Best Health Insurance Providers for Small Business Owners in 2019
+5 Best Small Business Health Insurance Providers of 2019

 The best plans for the self-employed and those with a small workforce

 If you run a small business, you may be concerned about finding health insurance options either for yourself (if you do not have any employees) or for your small workforce.
 Fortunately, there are several different options available.
 In this article, we will explore health insurance for those who are self-employed on their own, and for those who are seeking small business health insurance plans for a workforce of two to 50 employees.